dvdmtw98/blog/Post Vault/articles/2021-03-30-overthewire-bandit-level-32-level-33.md

 ![View Shell Name|160](images/bandit-32-33/shell-name-2.png)

-Now that you understand this lets get back to the question at hand.
-So since we have understood that the input that we enter is converted to uppercase and then being executed by the bash/sh shell.
+Now that you understand this let us get back to the question at hand.
+So since we have understood that the input that we enter is converted to uppercase and then executed by the bash/sh shell.
 We can use the logic that we saw in the above example.
 Pass `$0` to the shell and we should spawn a new shell.
 This will internally (in the binary) look as follows:

 ```
 sh -c "$0"
 ```

 This is exactly what we did when we typed `$0` directly into our terminal.
-So lets now try this and see if we are able to spawn a shell.
+So let's now try this and see if we can spawn a shell.

 ```
 >> $0